SEO

 Sometimes your brand gets mentioned online without a link.
 These unlinked mentions are opportunities to reach out and request that the mention be turned into a clickable link.

 Tools like Brand24, Mention, or Google Alerts can help you monitor for brand mentions across the web.
+According to BuzzSumo, approximately 65% of brand mentions don’t include a link – representing significant untapped opportunity (BuzzSumo, 2023).

 Content marketing is a crucial aspect of link building, as it allows you to create high-quality, linkable assets that attract links from other websites.
 By integrating content marketing with link building, you can increase your chances of acquiring high-quality links and improving your search engine rankings.